 HACCP Audit Preparation: What Every Business Needs to Know

-Businesses in the food industry must pass HACCP (Hazard Analysis and Critical Control Point) audits to get certified and prove their commitment to food safety.
+Businesses in the food industry should pass Hazard Analysis and Critical Control Point (HACCP) audits to get certified and prove their commitment to food safety.

 The process can seem daunting at first, but with the right preparation, it becomes a manageable task.